frank89722/ServerControlBot/README.md

 Put your server folders under `"MC_DIR"`

-* And a json file named as same as your server folder that under your `"MC_DIR"`directory
+* Put a json file named as same as your under ench server folder that in your `"MC_DIR"`directory

 ```
 {